jkunze/n2t-eggnog/t/n2t/e/about.rst

   is not a silo that works with only one kind of identifier.
 It stores individual identifiers of any kind, including both ARK_\ s and DOI_\ s, and provides equal services to all kinds, regardless of origin.
-- **CORS.** It supports CORS (Cross-Origin Resource Sharing) to securely enable JavaScript access to public content with identifiers based at N2T.
-- **Cross-scheme features.** As a result N2T easily supports feature combinations that some have found surprising, such as ARK-style inflections for DOIs, ARKs that return DataCite_ DOI metadata via content negotiation, and CORS support for DOIs (only from N2T).
+- **Cross-scheme features.** As a result N2T easily supports feature combinations that some have found surprising, such as ARK-style inflections for DOIs and ARKs that return DataCite_ DOI metadata via content negotiation.
-- **Resolver and Meta-resolver.** Unusually, N2T.net is a "meta-resolver" that also stores about 50 million identifiers.
+- **Resolver and meta-resolver.** Unusually, N2T.net is a "meta-resolver" that also stores about 50 million identifiers.
 As a meta-resolver, it recognizes over 900 well-known identifier types, including all those known to identifiers.org, and knows where their respective servers are.
 Failing to